digger3d/gpt3-cli-rust/README.md

 # CLI tool to call the GPT-3 API

-I made this to quickly generate GPT-3 text from the command line.
-It's not complete but it works.
+This CLI allows you to quickly generate GPT-3 generated text through the command line.
 Compile it using the rust toolset.

-## Usage
+## Options

     Usage: gpt3 [OPTIONS] <PROMPT>